ScienceParkStudyGroup/master-advanced-forensics/_episodes/05-introduction-methylation-and-age.md

 ---
-title: "Introductio to dataset #2 (methylation and age)"
+title: "Introduction to dataset #2 (methylation and age)"
 teaching: 30
 exercises: 30
 questions: